fkie-cad/hexter/README.md

  * -s size_t Start offset in hex or dec.
 Default = 0.
  * -l size_t Length of the part to display in hex or dec.
 Default = 0x100.
  * -b Force breaking, not continuous mode and print just one block.
- * Printing format:
-   * -pa ASCII only print.
-   * -pu UNICODE (utf-16) only print.
-   * -px HEX only print.
-   * -po Print address (only valid in combination with the other options).
+ * -pso Print start (real) offset.
+ * -vs Size of the printed hex values/groups.
+Maybe 1, 2, 4, 8.
+Defaults to 1.
  * -pp Print plain, not console styled output.
+ * -cs Size of a printed column.
+Only respected if `-px`, `-pa`, `-pu` are not combined with each other.
+ * Printing layouts:
+   (Not all possible combinations are allowed!)
+   * -po Print address column flag (1).
+   * -px Print HEX column flag (2).
+   * -pa Print ASCII column flag (4).
+   * -pu Print UNICODE (utf-16) column flag (8).
-   * -pbs Print plain byte string.
+   * -pbs Print plain byte string flag (0x10).
+   * -cm Set the desired column mask directly as the given number.
  * File manipulation/examination.
    * -d Delete -l bytes from offset -s.
 (File mode only.)
 Pass -l 0 to delete from -s to file end.
    * -i* Insert hex byte sequence (destructive!).
 Where * is a format option.
 (File mode only.)